-corporation may provide for cumulative voting in its certificate of incorporation.
-DGCL period of three years, unless the proxy provides for a longer period.
+valid for a period of three years, unless the proxy provides for a longer period.
 A duly executed proxy shall be irrevocable if it states that it is irrevocable and if, and only as long as, it is coupled with an interest sufficient in law to support an irrevocable power.
 A proxy may be made irrevocable regardless of whether the interest with which it is coupled is an interest in the stock itself or an interest in the corporation generally.
 DGCL §212